tldr-pages/tldr/pages/common/git-force-clone.md

 `git force-clone {{remote_repository_location}} {{path/to/directory}}`

-- Clone a Git repository into a new folder, checking out an specific branch:
+- Clone a Git repository into a new directory, checking out an specific branch:

 `git force-clone -b {{branch_name}} {{remote_repository_location}} {{path/to/directory}}`